GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-There is a striking difference in the spatial distribution of the $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ compared to $\left[\rm Ne \ \textsc{iii}\right]\lambda3869$ emission.
-The latter is definitely a reasonably representative tracer of the high-ionisation compact central region of the system (with very similar morphologies revealed by both Balmer recombination lines and by $\left[\rm O \ \textsc{iii}\right]\lambda4363$, all of which are shown in Appendix \ref{sec:appendix_images}).
-In contrast, the $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ emission is both clumpier and spatially more extended, essentially probing the low ionisation gas in the system.
-Since we observe that $\log (\rm Ne3O2)>0$ even in the outskirts, the most plausible explanation is a classical, `inside-out' stratification of the system, although we cannot completely rule out more exotic scenarios such as the presence of diffuse ionised gas (DIG; e.g. \citealt{zhang+2017}), that typically boosts $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ emission \citep{hunter+90,kennicutt+98} and metal lines strength in general \citep{garg+2024,will2024,clarendon+2025}.
-A recent NIRSpec/IFU study by \citet{waz_arc} tentatively claims having identified DIG in a highly-lensed $z\sim 5$ massive post-starburst galaxy.
-However, while $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ emission truly appears enhanced relative to Hydrogen lines in the southern and southwestern regions of our target (compared to the central regions), \citet{hsiao_carbon_u} report non-detections of $\left[\rm N \ \textsc{ii}\right]\lambda6548$ and $\left[\rm N \ \textsc{ii}\right]\lambda6583$ (these lines are expected to be prominent in regions with DIG) in the MIRI spectra, which challenges the interpretation of DIG being present in the southern-southwestern region of the MACS0647-JD1 system.
-Of course, at $z>10$, intrinsically low $N/O$ abundance ratios could also explain the undetected $\left[\rm N\,\textsc{ii}\right]$ doublet in the extended region, given that all N/O-enhanced systems tend to be very compact \citep[e.g.,][]{xihan+2025_NO}.
+There is a striking difference between the spatial distributions of the $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ and $\left[\rm Ne \ \textsc{iii}\right]\lambda3869$ emission.
+The latter is a representative tracer of the high-ionisation compact central region of the system (with very similar morphologies revealed by both Balmer recombination lines and $\left[\rm O \ \textsc{iii}\right]\lambda4363$, all of which are shown in Appendix \ref{sec:appendix_images}).
+In contrast, the $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ emission is both clumpier and more spatially extended, primarily tracing the low ionisation gas in the system.
+Since we observe that $\log (\rm Ne3O2)>0$ even in the outskirts, the most plausible explanation is a classical, inside-out stratification of the system, although we cannot completely rule out more exotic scenarios such as the presence of diffuse ionised gas (DIG; e.g. \citealt{zhang+2017}), which typically boosts $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ emission \citep{hunter+90,kennicutt+98} and metal lines strength \citep{garg+2024,will2024,clarendon+2025}.
+A recent NIRSpec/IFU study by \citet{waz_arc} tentatively identified DIG in a highly lensed $z\sim 5$ massive post-starburst galaxy.
+However, while $\left[\rm O \ \textsc{ii}\right]\lambda\lambda3726,3729$ emission truly appears enhanced relative to hydrogen lines in the southern and southwestern regions of our target (compared to the central regions), \citet{hsiao_carbon_u} report non-detections of $\left[\rm N \ \textsc{ii}\right]\lambda6548$ and $\left[\rm N \ \textsc{ii}\right]\lambda6583$ (these lines are expected to be prominent in regions with DIG) in the MIRI spectra.
+This challenges the interpretation that DIG is present in the southern-southwestern region of the MACS0647-JD1 system.
+Of course, at $z>10$, intrinsically low $N/O$ abundance ratios could also explain the undetected $\left[\rm N\,\textsc{ii}\right]$ doublet in the extended region, given that N/O-enhanced systems tend to be very compact \citep[e.g.,][]{xihan+2025_NO}.